Day 1: Berlin

 Day 5: Prague to Vienna

-A 4 hour train ride will get you to Vienna.
-This beautiful breathes imperialism, boasts of gorgeous palaces, a royal history and a vibrant art scene and culture scene at present.
-Vienna is well known for its musical influences, since all the greats, namely Mozart, Haydn, Beethovan, Strauss, Brahmm were born here, or lived here or spent considerable time in the city to get influenced by it, or influence it.
+A 4-hour train ride will get you to Vienna.
+This beautiful city breathes imperialism, boasts of gorgeous palaces, a royal history and a vibrant art and culture setting.
+Vienna is also well-known for its musical influences, since all the greats, namely Mozart, Haydn, Beethoven, Strauss, Brahmm were either born here, lived here or spent considerable time in the city to get influenced by it, or influence it.

-The city’s culture is also very vibrant thanks to the many coffee shops where locals love to sit and philosophize, or the many pubs where one can get fresh brews, the local eateries that serve traditional fare with great pride and at the same time the infrastructure in terms of public transport makes it an incredibly easy city to navigate.
+The city’s culture is also very vibrant thanks to the many coffee shops where locals love to sit and philosophize, or the many pubs where one can get fresh brews.
+The local eateries serve traditional fare with great pride, and at the same time the infrastructure, in terms of public transport, makes it an incredibly easy city to move around.

 As with the other cities, we begin acclimatizing to the city with a walking tour which runs us through the history of the city and the influences of its culture and art.
 This walking tour takes us to St. Stephens Cathedral, Mozart’s last home, Franciscian square and many more.

-The rest of the day is at leisure, Vienna is one of the very few cities in the world which has wineyards within its city limits, So you can go or a wine tour.
+The rest of the day is at leisure.
+Vienna is one of the very few cities in the world which has vineyards within its city limits, so you can easily go or a wine tour.

-In the evening enjoy a walk through Vienna at night and end the evening at a wine tavern.
-To enjoy the local way
+In the evening, enjoy a walk through Vienna at night and end the evening at a wine tavern.

 Day 6: Vienna City

-Start your day in the Schonbrunne palace, visit the vast grounds and enjoy the architecture of this marvel , this home to the royal family which has inspired many movies and many other architectural marvels.
+Start your day in the Schonbrunne Palace, visit the vast grounds and enjoy the architecture of this marvel, home to the royal family which has inspired many movies and many other architectural masterpieces.
 Post that the day is at leisure.
-Visit the Hunderwasser, go for a walk around, try some street food like Eitridge.
-You can enjoy a classical concert at the Schonbrunnne in the evening (additional price)
+Visit the Hunderwasser, take a walk around, try some street food like Eitridge.
+You can also enjoy a classical concert at the Schonbrunnne in the evening (additional price).